docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-message-object.rst

 You can send data of any type as the result value.
 The messaging framework creates a BridgeTalk message object, and flattens this value into a string which it stores in the body of that message.
-See "Passing values between applications" on page 176.
+See :ref:`passing-values-between-applications`.

 When processing an unsolicited message, the static BridgeTalk onReceive method can return an intermediate result to the sender by calling this method in the received message object.
 It invokes